nikolliervin/chatai/README.md

 # ChatAI

-A desktop chat application built with React, Python FastAPI, and Electron, designed to interact with Ollama's local AI models.
+A web & desktop chat application built with React, Python FastAPI, and Electron, designed to interact with Ollama's local AI models.

 ## Features